|Position:||Associate Head Coach|

 From 2002-2006, Siebert competed for the Terps cross country and track and field teams.
 While competing for Maryland, she won the honor of cross country MVP and established top-10 times in the 800m and 1,500m events.
-She also holds the school record in the Sprint Medley relay along with teammates Kierra Foster, Lynn Hernandez, and Renee Clark.
+She held the school record in the Sprint Medley relay up until the 2015-16 season along with teammates Kierra Foster, Lynn Hernandez, and Renee Clark.
+That record was surpassed in 2016 at the Florida relays by Lisa Meneau, Micha Powell, Catherine Voelpel, and Alex Lucki.

 After graduation, Siebert maintained her involvement with the program as an intern for two years (2006-2008).
 During that time, she provided indispensable administrative support and served as point person for alumni relations and events.
 She helped to organize a successful alumni gathering when Maryland hosted the 2007 ACC Championships.
 The reunion featured an appearance by esteemed Coach Kehoe.